-Medically reviewed by Katelyn Hagerty, FNP
+Reviewed by Katelyn Hagerty, FNP

 Written by Our Editorial Team

-Sadness, anxiety or hopelessness
+Feelings of sadness, anxiety or hopelessness

 Thoughts of self-harm or suicide